 Choosing The Right Cable Length And Type

 Balance is important.
 Too long, and sound might lose strength.
-Too short, and movement feels limited.
+It is too short, and movement feels limited.
 Coil cables offer a neat solution.
 They stretch when needed and shrink back after.

 Cable type matters too.
 Some cables can twist, but others can’t.
 A coiled cable does both.
 It lets you move freely.
 USB-C and XLR offer high-quality sound.
 The 3.5mm jack is common but can vary in quality.